MJ Program Information

 Your capstone project will be a substantial work of journalism on a topic and in the medium of your choice.

 That’s not all.
-You’ll also have courses in professional issues and media studies.
+You’ll also have courses in media law, professional issues and media studies.

 They’ll enable you to operate in the complex legal and ethical environment of modern journalism and to think critically about the role you’ll play as a member of the media.

-If you are an experienced journalist, or already have a journalistic education as an undergraduate, you can get a course of study tailored just for you.
+If you are an experienced journalist, or already have a journalistic education as an undergraduate, we can tailor a course of study just for you.

 Technically, it means directly entering the second year of our two-year program.